Liu-Yitao/mtm-svd-python/README.md

 ## outlook of the next version

 The shortage of the version is being too slow.

-Making the function running with numba may help.
+Making this function running with numba may help.

 ---